Director: Tim Matheson

 Shaw and Reese grab a waiter who looks suspicious and kidnaps him.
 He feigns innocence until Shaw starts to play rough, using electric shocks and threats to visit his family unless he comes clean, so he confesses he is involved, They allow him to escape so he will lead them back to his friends, which he obliges by doing just that.
 Shaw and Fusco arrive at his destination right behind him, and Shaw enters the place only to find she was expected, and its a trap.

-She is surrounded by gun-toting members of this radical group who it turns out is another version of anti-surveillance fanatics similar to what we have seen on this series before.
-Its Shaw though, and there’s little reason for concern, She’s ready when the lights suddenly go out, and turns the tables on her captors.
-She and Fusco find out the plan to kill the president and where it will take place, but still don’t know how it will be done.
+She is surrounded by gun-toting members of this radical group who it turns out is another version of anti-surveillance fanatics similar to what we have seen in this series before.
+It’s Shaw though, and there’s little reason for concern, She’s ready when the lights suddenly go out and turns the tables on her captors.
+She and Fusco find out the plan to kill the president and where it will take place, but still, don’t know how it will be done.

 Reese goes to where the president is supposed to make an appearance, and he can’t shake the feeling he’s being watched while all this is going on.
 He’s surprised by the appearance of a former person of interest, a soldier whose life he saved from an earlier case, Joey Durban (James Carpinello), who invites him to go have a drink, but Reese declines, saying he is too busy.